robertodefarias/robertodefarias/README.md

 # 👋 Hi, I'm Roberto de Farias

-I was born in Brazil and I’m also a Canadian citizen, open to professional opportunities both in **Canada** and **Brazil** — as well as **remote-first roles worldwide**.
+I was born in Brazil and I am also a Canadian citizen, open to professional opportunities in **Canada**, **Brazil**, and **remote-first roles worldwide**.
-In addition, I am **100% open to relocation across Europe**, excited to embrace new cultures, environments, and challenges.
+I am also **fully open to relocation across Europe**, excited to contribute to multicultural teams and embrace new challenges.
-Fluent in **English, French, Portuguese, and Spanish**, I thrive in multicultural settings and I’m also open to learning **new languages** if required.
+Fluent in **English, French, Portuguese, and Spanish**, I am always willing to learn **new languages** when needed.

-I am open to both **remote-first roles** and **on-site opportunities**.
+I value **remote work** for the focus and productivity it brings, while also appreciating **on-site collaboration** for the strong professional connections and networking it creates.
-I value remote work because it allows me to dedicate my best energy to projects, avoid unnecessary commuting stress, and continue specializing through ongoing studies.
+This balance allows me to dedicate my best energy to projects while continuing to grow through ongoing studies and specialization.
-At the same time, I also appreciate **in-person collaboration**, since it strengthens professional relationships, fosters team synergy, and expands networking opportunities.

 I am the founder of my own international brand, scaled to 40,000+ students and clients in 26 countries.
 I built everything myself — from branding and marketing strategy to full-stack digital platforms.
-This experience gave me a strong foundation not only in **technology** but also in **business growth and user-centered solutions**.
+This experience gave me a solid foundation in both **technology** and **business growth**.

 📌 [See client testimonials and global impact](https://share.google/2tTcTwwPcdiFHXY42)

-While I am proud of this entrepreneurial journey, my current goal is to **transition from entrepreneur to full-time contributor within a forward-looking company**.
+Now, my goal is to **transition from entrepreneur to full-time contributor** within a forward-looking company, channeling my experience, discipline, and innovation mindset into a team environment.
-This is not about abandoning my project, but about **channeling my experience, discipline, and innovation mindset** into a team environment — helping an organization grow while continuing to expand my expertise in technology.

-Currently, I am focusing on **Web Development and Artificial Intelligence** to create innovative digital solutions that merge **technology + user-centered design** for personal and business transformation.

 ---

 ## 🚀 What you’ll find here
 - **Web Development projects** (HTML, CSS, JS, Python, React, Node)
-- Applications integrated with **BodyGraph / Archetype Mapping APIs**
+- Applications integrated with **APIs and automation workflows**
-- Prototypes of **AI-driven applications in education and personal development**
+- Prototypes of **AI-driven applications** in education and personal development
-- Interactive dashboards and automations to enhance user experience
+- Interactive dashboards and user-focused digital solutions

 ---